Arlington’s Top Employer Is in the Most Dangerous Industry for Workplace Injuries

 Need Help Filing a Workers’ Compensation Claim in Texas?
 Call Our Injury Lawyers

 Arlington is a great place to work, but no matter how cautious you are at your job, certain industries will always pose a higher risk of injury than others.
 However, if you or one of your family members got hurt at work at a hospital, nursing home, or other healthcare facility in Arlington, Texas, the workplace injury attorneys of Queenan Law may be able to help.
-Our skilled legal team has over 20 years of experience fighting to help hard-working Texans get compensated for employment injuries, including Texas oil rig accidents and construction accidents.
+Our skilled legal team has over 20 years of experience fighting to help hard-working Texans get compensated for employment injuries, including Houston oil rig accidents and construction accidents.

 Our personal injury law firm handles workers’ compensation claims involving slip and fall accidents, automotive accidents, back injuries, bone fractures, scars, head injuries, and other matters.
 You may be feeling overwhelmed right now, but you can turn to Queenan Law for answers to your legal questions.
 To talk about your Texas job injury claim in a free and confidential legal consultation, call Queenan Law right away at (817) 476-1797.